 - Back then, suffering poor critical reaction and box office receipt, Darabont seemed utterly surprised that he wasn’t lauded for it. ↩

-- The audiobook for “The Mist” was one of those theatrical productions.
+- The original audiobook for “The Mist” was one of those theatrical productions.
 An abridged, stylized take using, get this, “3-D sound”, and it substantially pales.
 One of the few times I’ll recommend you to skip the audio version (or get the newly released one mentioned above). ↩